 There are various types of braces and straps that may provide various benefits for the patient.
 Some studies have found that patients who wore a spiral splint that restricted wrist extension as well as supination and pronation (rotational movement at the wrist) had significantly reduced pain and improved function in grip strength after 4 weeks of use.
 Splints and straps may be helpful to reduce initial pain and disability but should not be used as a stand-alone treatment.
 Once the extensor tendon has undergone degenerative change, strengthening exercises and treatments are required to rebuild the tendon strength and improve overall function.

-Treatment for Tennis Elbow: How the Mountain Health and Performance team can help!
+Tennis Elbow Treatment: How the Mountain Health and Performance team can help!

 There are various complexities associated with the anatomy, biomechanics and pathophysiology of tennis elbow.
 It is therefore unsurprising that numerous treatment options are described in the literature to be both effective and ineffective in cases of tennis elbow.
 For this reason, a single intervention or one-size fits all approach to tennis elbow is not going to be effective for every case.
 Treatments should be tailored to the individual patient, pathology and clinical presentation of the condition.
 For this reason it’s critical to have a proper assessment and diagnosis before starting a self-treatment or rehabilitation plan.